 Luxury: The St. Regis Hong Kong

-The four-star St. Regis hotel’s tasteful and regal ambiance is the perfect way to experience Hong Kong in style.
+The four-star St. Regis Hotel’s tasteful and regal ambiance is the perfect way to experience Hong Kong in style.
 Its location in the central Wan Chai District means the city’s top attractions are at your fingertips.
-Guests enjoy the seasonal outdoor pool and restaurant, spacious and glamorous rooms with cityscape views, and free WiFi and 24-hour customer service desk.
+Guests enjoy the seasonal outdoor pool and restaurant, spacious and glamorous rooms with cityscape views, free WiFi, and a 24-hour customer service desk.

 Apartment: Mier Serviced Apartments

-A self-catering apartment with a contemporary feel.
-This accommodation has everything you need to be the one in control of your stay – a fully-equipped kitchen, dining area (with flat-screen TV and Blu-Ray player), private bathroom with shower, and the all-important air-conditioning.
-There’s also a communal garden to enjoy.
-Located in Hong Kong’s Central and Western District, it’s great value for money.
+This self-catering apartment has everything you need to control your stay – a fully-equipped kitchen, dining area, and private bathroom with shower and the all-important air-conditioning.
+Located in Hong Kong’s Central and Western Districts, it’s great value for money.

 How to get around in Hong Kong